-- all degree programs within the College of Computer, Mathematical, and Natural Sciences. - vii.
-College of Education: consisting of all degree programs within the College of Education. - viii.
-A. James Clark School of Engineering: consisting of all degree programs within the A. James Clark School of Engineering. - ix.
-Philip Merrill College of Journalism: consisting of all degree programs within the Philip Merrill College of Journalism. - x.
-School of Public Health: consisting of all degree programs within the School of Public Health. - xi.
-Undergraduate Studies: consisting of all Individual Studies Program and Letters and Sciences classifications within the Office of Undergraduate Studies. - xii.
-School of Public Policy: consisting of all degree programs within the School of Public Policy - xiii.
-College of Information Studies: consisting of all degree programs within the College of Information Studies - xiv.
-Freshmen Connection: Consisting of students enrolled in the Freshmen Connection Program through the Office of Extended Studies.
-To be eligible for appointment in the fall a candidate must be a current member of the Freshman Connection program. - To be eligible for appointment in the Spring a candidate must have been in the Freshmen Connection program in the previous semester. - 3.
+- vii.
+College of Education: Consisting of all degree programs within the College of Education - viii.
+A. James Clark School of Engineering: Consisting of all degree programs within the A. James Clark School of Engineering - ix.
+Philip Merrill College of Journalism: Consisting of all degree programs within the Philip Merrill College of Journalism - x.
+School of Public Health: Consisting of all degree programs within the School of Public Health - xi.
+Undergraduate Studies: Consisting of all Individual Studies Program and Letters and Sciences classifications within the Office of Undergraduate Studies - xii.
+School of Public Policy: Consisting of all degree programs within the School of Public Policy - xiii.College of Information Studies: Consisting of all degree programs within the College of Information Studies - xiv.
+Freshmen Connection: Consisting of students enrolled in the Freshmen Connection Program through the Office of Extended Studies - To be eligible for appointment in the fall, a candidate must be a current member of the Freshman Connection program. - To be eligible for appointment in the spring, a candidate must have been in the Freshmen Connection program in the previous semester. - 3.
 The apportionment of representation for legislative districts shall: - a.
-Be reasonably based upon a ratio of 1 representative per 1,800 undergraduate students or at least one per academic college if that threshold is not met. - b.
-Be evaluated annually each Fall by the Constitution and Bylaws Committee if adjustment is necessary for the following legislative year. - 4.
-A representative may establish an office to help them coordinate their efforts with constituent outreach. - a.
-A legislative office can have at most two members. - b.
-Legislative office members must come from the representative's respective legislative constituency. - c.
-A representative may appoint and remove members of their office at their own discretion, and will inform legislative leadership of their decision. - d.
-Legislative office members may not complete mandatory requirements in place of representatives themselves. - e.
-The Coordinator of Recruitment & Retention will be expected to help legislators fill their legislatives offices, if so desired.
+Be reasonably based upon a ratio of 1 representative per 1,800 undergraduate students or at least one per academic college if that threshold is not met. - 4.
+Legislative Leadership may establish a pool of legislative staff to assist legislators and committees with initiatives. - a.
+Responsibilities and duties of legislative staff are at the discretion of Legislative Leadership.

-Section 2 -- Other Representative Seats
+Section 2 - Other Representative Seats

-1. There shall be additional Representatives for the following constituencies:
+- 1. a.
+There shall be additional Representatives for the following constituencies: - i.
+One First-Year Representative - Only students considered first years for purposes of University Admissions shall be eligible for appointment to a First-Year Representative position - ii.
+Two Transfer Representatives - Only students considered transfers for purposes of University Admissions shall be eligible for appointment to the Transfer Representative positions.

-- a.
-One First Year Representative - Only students considered first years for purposes of University Admissions shall be eligible for appointment to a First Year Representative position. - b.
-Two Transfer Representatives - Only students considered transfers for purposes of University Admissions shall be eligible for appointment to the Transfer Representative positions. - c.
-One International Student Representative - Only students considered international students for purposes of University Admissions shall be eligible for appointment to an International Student Representative position. - d.
-Freshman Connection Representative/Spring Admitted First Year - Only students considered first time students admitted in the Fall Semester and not in the Freshman connection program shall be eligible for appointment to a Spring Admitted First Year Representative. - 2.
-Representatives for First Year Representative, Transfer Representative, International Student Representative positions shall be appointed by the first legislative meeting in October in the Fall semester of each legislative term. - 3.
-The Representative for the Spring Admitted First Year Representative may be appointed at or after the first legislative meeting of the Spring semester of each legislative term.
+- iii.
+One International Student Representative - Only students considered international students for purposes of University Admissions shall be eligible for appointment to an International Student Representative position. - iv.
+Freshman Connection Representative/Spring Admitted First-Year - Only students considered first-time students admitted in the Fall Semester and not in the Freshman connection program shall be eligible for appointment to a Spring Admitted First Year Representative. - 2.
+Representatives for First Year Representative, Transfer Representative, and International Student Representative positions shall be appointed by the first legislative meeting in the Fall semester of each legislative term. - 3.
+The Representative for the Spring Admitted First-Year Representative may be appointed at or after the first legislative meeting of the Spring semester of each legislative term.